tom-seddon/b2/doc/Debug-version.md

 Show a window that displays the RAM address of the pixel the mouse cursor is over.

-## `6502 Debug` ##
+## `System Debug`

-Show a 6502 debug window.
-Displays typical register info in the top half, and internal stuff (cycle count, internal state, data bus address, etc.) in the bottom half.
+Shows cycle counts and execution state (running/halted) for the system.
+The execution state covers the entire system (host processor, second processor, hardware, TV output, disk access, etc.), which runs as a unit.

-(Unlike the other windows, the host and parasite 6502s share a window.
+## `Host 6502 Debug`, `Parasite 6502 Debug` ##

-This will get fixed eventually!)
+Show 6502 state: register info in the top half, and internal stuff (cycle count, internal state, data bus address, etc.) in the bottom half.

-The cycle count indicator always counts cycles since the emulated system was started.
+The absolute cycle count indicator always counts CPU cycles since the emulated system was started.
 The relative cycle count indicator counts at the same rate, but can also be reset to 0 using `Reset`.

 When `Reset on breakpoint` is ticked (as is the default), the relative cycle count is reset when a breakpoint is hit when running.